Monday, 2 March 2020

 In 1 Thessalonians 5:21 Paul tells his readers:

-Using the Bible as a filter really just means to do what Paul instructs in this verse.
+Using the Bible as a filter really just means doing what Paul instructs in this verse.
 It means to make it a habit to think about the values of things in the light of Scripture and to reject anything that doesn’t pass the test.

 Using the values of mainstream Western culture as a filter